BrianC1992/BrianC1992.github.io/_posts/2018-08-01-Football-RB-Survival-Analysis-Pt-1.md

 To do the analysis I used what is called Kaplan-Meier Estimation.
 It is a way of calculating the probability of remaining in the league for x number of seasons.
 You do this by dividing the number of players that are released/waived/cut or retire during a season by the number of players remaining in the league after that season.

-Here is the math behind it:
+Here is the equation that we use for K-M Estimation:

 $$\hat{S}(t) = \prod_{i:t_i \le t} \left(1-\frac{d_i}{n_i}\right)$$